What’s AgentScope 2.0?¶

 Note

 AgentScope Java 2.0 aims to preserve compatibility with 1.x where possible so that most users can upgrade smoothly, but it also introduces API-level breaking changes alongside significant improvements to the core abstractions, APIs, and architecture.
-See the Changelog for the full migration guide.
+See the V1 Migration Guide for the full migration guide.

 1 · Harness Engineering — built for long-running, complex tasks¶